Kelso, Washington: Education

 The Kelso School District manages public schools in the city and surrounding areas and has an enrollment of 4,715 students.
 It has three high schools, including Kelso High School, two middle schools, and seven elementary schools.

 Transportation

 Road

-Interstate 5, the main north–south highway on the West Coast of the United States, runs through Kelso.
+Interstate 5 runs through Kelso.
 Two highways, State Route 4 and State Route 432, connect Kelso to Longview via crossings of the Cowlitz River.

 Rail

 Amtrak, the national passenger rail system, provides service to the twin cities of Kelso-Longview.
 The Amtrak station is located in the Kelso Multimodal Transportation Center along the Cowlitz River.

 Bus

 The cities of Kelso and Longview are served by RiverCities Transit.

 Kelso is also served by Greyhound Bus Lines, which provides intercity bus service at the Kelso Multimodal Transportation Center.

 Air

 Kelso is served by Southwest Washington Regional Airport, formerly known as Kelso-Longview Regional Airport.

 Sports and recreation

-Kelso and Longview are the home of the Cowlitz Black Bears baseball team.
-The Black Bears play in the West Coast League, an independent summer baseball league with teams from Washington, Oregon, and British Columbia.
-The team plays at David Story Field on the Lower Columbia College campus.
+The Cowlitz Black Bears play in the West Coast League, an independent summer baseball league with teams from Washington, Oregon, and British Columbia.
+The team plays at David Story Field on the Lower Columbia College campus in neighboring Longview.

 Within the city limits, there are eight city parks totaling 50 acre and 6 mi of bicycle and multi-use paths.
 The largest park is Tam o'Shanter Park, a multi-use park comprising 38 acre along the Coweeman River.
 The facilities include multipurpose fields for soccer, three girls fastpitch softball fields, one Babe Ruth field, five Cal Ripken baseball fields, and three basketball courts.
 The park hosts the annual Kelso Hilander Festival which includes Scottish Highland games.
 The park is named after a Scottish bonnet, the Tam o' shanter.